The Hidden Reason Your Trading Strategy Is Failing

 - Tom had a relentless need to win.
 The same never-give-up mindset that helped him succeed in business made him believe that every trade should be a win.
 He approached trading with the mindset of “winning at all costs,” which only added pressure and led to impulsive decisions.
 He couldn’t accept losses as part of the process—he wanted to win every trade.

 The result?
 After many losses, Tom abandoned his plan and began trading on instinct, emotion, and a desperate need to regain control.
-He was saying that he has a strategy, but not executing it driven by emotions.
-When we met he was no longer trading—he was gambling.
+He was saying that he has a strategy but is not executing it because he is driven by emotions.
+When we met, he was no longer trading—he was gambling.

 Waking Up: Emotional Control is the Real Edge in Trading